 The Binh Duong region has historically limited fixed-line infrastructure when it comes to broadband access, and investment costs for expanding it are high.
 The city has met this challenge by focusing instead on free, public WiFi networks.
 All government buildings in Binh Duong Smart City, as well as most public and private university buildings, colleges and high schools provide open wireless networks for their staff, students and visitors.
 Citizens living in more remote areas with limited access can make use of these public hubs as well.

 In addition to providing WiFi networks in government and educational buildings, Binh Duong Smart City also has free public WiFi on all buses of the Becamex Tokyu system, which provides transport in and around the central province.
 The service is widely used already, with upwards of 50 passengers per bus connected to WiFi via their smartphones on a standard trip.
-Public spaces in the city have also begun providing free WiFi, including supermarkets, restaurants and coffee bars.
+Public spaces in the city have also begun providing free WiFi, including supermarkets, restaurants, coffee bars and parks.

 Building an Innovation Ecosystem

-As in many developing countries, Binh Duong Smart City faced difficulties attracting industry outside of cost-driven manufacturing as well as backlogs in technical equipment within schools and new businesses struggle with technology.
+As in many developing countries, Binh Duong Smart City faced difficulties attracting industry outside of cost-driven manufacturing, as well as backlogs in technical equipment within schools and new businesses.
 To combat these troubles, Binh Duong Province and Becamex Industrial Development Company (IDC) reached out to Brainport, Eindhoven for advice.
 Thus began the Binh Duong Smart region project, aimed at accelerating Binh Duong’s economic growth in a sustainable way by implementing the triple helix model of collaboration between industry, government and universities.

 Binh Duong Smart City is home to a growing number of Techlabs and Fablabs located in schools, universities and vocational colleges around the region.
 These labs collaborate closely with industrial partners and Binh Duong’s Department of Science and Technology.
 Techlabs are locations for practical education in the latest technology, including up-to-date equipment provided by industry partners.
 They also provide a space for joint research projects between universities and schools and local industry employers.
 Binh Duong’s Techlabs include a lighting lab at Eastern International University, a mechanical electrical lab at Vietnam-Singapore Vocational College and an ICT lab at Thu Dau Mot University, with a robotics and intelligent systems lab, a power electronics system lab and a data analysis and artificial intelligence lab in the works.